 In 2017, however, a new report showed that over the last twenty years, exclusive breastfeeding rates up to three or four months nearly doubled in Portugal.
 This led to a modification of the law regarding maternity pay.
 Maternity leave in Portugal is currently officially limited to four months, with the possibility to extend it to six months.
 The mother receives only 25% of her gross salary during these additional months, however a current petition is asking for 100% of the six-months maternity leave in Portugal.

 Babies born in Portugal need to be registered within 20 days at the Portuguese Civil Registry Office; and you can find the closest office online.
 This can also be done, free of charge, via a government program called Nascer Cidadao, at the hospital maternity ward where your child was born.

 To register your baby in Portugal, you will need to have the following documents:

 - ID or passports of parents of the child

-- Birth certificate issued by the maternity ward or place where birth took place
+- Birth certificate issued by the maternity ward or place where the birth took place

 If you are a British citizen, you can also register your baby at the British Embassy, which means that the birth will be recorded in the General Registry Office in the UK.

-New mothers are entitled to maternity leave in Portugal at 100 percent of their pay for 120 consecutive days.
-They can take a maximum of 30 of these days before the baby’s birth and must take at least 42 days leave (six weeks) after the birth.
+New mothers are entitled to maternity leave in Portugal at 100% of their pay for 120 consecutive days.
+They can take a maximum of 30 of these days before the baby’s birth and they must take at least 42 days leave (six weeks) after the birth.

 Maternity leave in Portugal can be extended by 30 days to 150 days at full pay if: